bradsec/ovpnmanager/README.md

 2. Setup a working OpenVPN IPVanish client through the web admin interface.
 3. pfSense Openvpn configuration files are located in `/var/etc/openvpn`.
 4. Client files will start with client followed by a number, identify the number and edit the main() function in ovpnmanager.py

+#### Example of pfSense root crontab - example show how to run every 4 hours with US only servers
+Presumes ovpnmanager.py is in /var/etc/openvpn
+`0 */4 * * * /usr/local/bin/python3.7 /var/etc/openvpn/ovpnmanager.py -f us`